Frequently Asked QuestionsA

 What are the maximum funding amounts?

-There are two grant level.
+There are three grant levels.
 Requests may be made up to the maximum amount.
 Amount approved depends on whether all of the grant criteria was met.

-How many grants can my association receive in a calendar year?
+How many Smart Growth grants can my association receive in a calendar year?

 An association can receive one grant in each level per year.